 What If My Spouse Lied on Their Affidavit?

 It depends.
-If your financial information is very simple and straightforward, you probably don't need an attorney's help to complete your affidavit.
+If your financial information is very simple and straightforward, you probably don't need an attorney's help to complete your financial affidavit.
 The more money you have, or the more complex your sources of income, the more likely you will want an attorney's assistance to complete this important document.
 Even if you complete your financial affidavit on your own, you will probably want your attorney to look it over to make sure it looks right.

 If you have more questions about financial disclosures in Florida divorce, or how to make disclosures, contact us at the Florida Divorce Law Group, where we will put our experience and knowledge at your service.